About the Athletic

 - Completion of a personal interview.

 - Completion of 100 hours of satisfactory clinical observation in the Millikin University Athletic training room and at various campus based athletic events under the supervision of the athletic training staff.

 - You will be notified of your status of acceptance or rejection the 1st week of June before your 2nd year.

 What happens if I’m not accepted into the program?

 You can choose to re-apply the next academic year or you can choose another major that will best suit your particular strengths.
 We work very closely with the student to ensure that they have a new academic advisor and a quality class schedule for the upcoming semester.
 We do not leave you stranded wondering what your next step is.
 Academically, the first year classes are virtually all university requirements; therefore, you will not be academically behind if you do not get accepted into the program.

 Do you offer any services for students who may need special accommodations?

 Yes.
-Millikin University has an excellent Learning Enhancement Center who primarily focuses upon these accommodations.
+Millikin University has an excellent Office of Student Success that primarily focuses on these accommodations.
 Such services (extended time in taking tests, distraction free environment, tutoring, and other specific accommodations) are all available for those who show a need for it.